 Students pursuing a Major in Accounting; Business Administration; Marketing; Management; or International Business, Language, and Culture must complete the following courses.
 Students must earn a grade of C- (1.70) or better to successfully complete the requirements for the minor.
 An Independent Study may be available with appropriate permissions; Special Topics courses are repeatable for credit.
 Courses are 3 credits unless indicated and may not be offered every semester.

-Requirements for the Minor in Mathematics for Business Majors
+Requirements for the Minor in Mathematics for Business Majors or MATH-262: Probability and Statistics

-MATH-201: Math for Management I/Finite Mathematics
+MATH-201: Math for Management I/Finite Mathematics\

-MATH-202: Math for Management II/Applied Calculus
+MATH-202: Math for Management II/Applied Calculus\